About Shelf Gamer

 Welcome to Shelf Gamer!

-My name is Joel and I'm just a mid-thirties guy from the Philadelphia area who's really into board games—playing them, trading them, writing about them.
+My name is Joel and I'm just a mid-30s guy from the Philadelphia area who's really into board games—playing them, trading them, writing about them.
+This site has NO sponsored content.

 I believe board games are universal and deserve to be celebrated, especially in our current age of digital addiction.
 I was a digital addict for most of my life (i.e., video games, Netflix, Reddit, etc.), but in recent years I've developed an appreciation for board games as a way to get away from all of that.